 Users with language, learning, or cognitive disabilities

 The guidelines help these users by providing additional information about the specific input modalities.
-It also includes other requirements for optimal website navigation, like reusing information and being able to log into websites easily.
+It also includes other requirements for optimal website navigation, like easily reusing information and logging into websites.

 Organization of guidelines